Gleejr/Configure-ad/README.md

 <p>
-3. Enter a name for the resource group and pick a region for the resource group.
-Click review + create and create again.
-(Example AD-Lab Region is West US 3)
+3. Enter AD-Lab for the resource group and choose "West US 3" as the region.
+Click on "Review + Create" and then proceed to click on "Create" once more.
 </p>

 <p>